p-savciucc/html-clone-detector/README.md

 ---

 ## Development Time
-Example: The Node-based part took around 3 hours and 51 minutes of experimentation and optimization, with a final runtime of ~32 seconds.
-The Rust clustering completes in about 1.2 seconds after the HTML rendering step.
+The analysis and architecture design took approximately 1 hour and 30 minutes.
+The Node-based part required around 6 hours and 31 minutes, including optimization and more detailed output, with a final runtime of ~32 seconds.
+The Rust part took about 2 hours and 40 minutes, including optimization, with processing completed in roughly 1.2 seconds after the HTML rendering step.
+Additionally, testing with various scenarios added another 3 hours to the overall effort.

+**Total**: approximately 13 hours and 41 minutes.

 ---